 07. BOLD AND COURAGEOUS

 Look & feel and visual language can make an impact in the way students perceive education.
 A well designed landing page becomes an important point of reference for browsing.
 Good use of negative space is vital since it reduces cognitive overload, works as a visual relief and it’s proven to improve learning efficiency.
-Bold colours and typography are also a trend and custom illustrations convey the message in a more thoughtful way than stock photography for example, they also add character and personality to the UI and improve brand image.
+Bold colors and typography are also a trend and custom illustrations convey the message in a more thoughtful way than stock photography for example, they also add character and personality to the UI and improve brand image.

 Forecasts demonstrate that the virtual learning market will be booming in the next years.